 - “Trademark & Copyright Law Basics”, Speaker and Presenter at the Baltimore County Bar Association, Sept.
 2011

-- “Does Your Business Have Intellectual Property to Protect”, written with Kimberly S. Grimsley, Published in CPA Practice Management Forum, a monthly journal by CCH (July 2010).
+- “Does Your Business Have Intellectual Property to Protect”, authored by Pamela K. Riewerts, Esq. and Kimberly S. Grimsley, Esq.
+Published in CPA Practice Management Forum, a monthly journal by CCH (July 2010).

 - Federal Circuit Enforces Finality and Timeliness Rules, Intellectual Property Update, Vol. 10, No. 3, March 2007.